 - Duplicate households: to understand what action to take if you think you have identified a duplicate household

 Requests may contain one or more icons (e.g., IAT, Comments) to help you quickly identify important information related to a request.
 You will see an onscreen legend that provides information on what each icon means.
-The chart below summarizes additional information for each icon visible on one of the placement activity buttons (e.g., Make Offer, Manage Placement List, or View Waitlist).
+The chart below summarizes additional information for each icon visible on one of the placement activity pages (e.g., Make Offer, Manage Placement List, or View Waitlist).

 The purpose of the IAT is to help CYP staff accommodate the special needs of children and to assist programs in securing the necessary support and resources to make appropriate accommodations for their care.
 When families create a household profile, they are required to answer the question: